-- 1) All Flash module(s) can be erased/programmed while code is executed and/or data is read from only one Flash module or from PSRAM.
-The Flash module that delivers code/data can, of course, not be erased/programmed. - 2) Value of IMB\IMBCTRL.WSFLASH. - Programming and erase times depend on the internal Flash clock source.
+- 2) Flash module 1 can be erased/programmed while code is executed and/or data is read from Flash module 0. - 3) Value of IMB IMBCTRL.WSFLASH. - 4) Programming and erase times depend on the internal Flash clock source.
 The control state machine needs a few system clock cycles.
 This increases the stated durations noticably only at extremely low system clock frequencies.

-Access to the XC2220U Flash modules is controlled by the IMB.
+Access to the XC2734X Flash modules is controlled by the IMB.
 Built-in prefetch mechanisms optimize the performance for sequential access.